Incentive-Aligned Multi-Source LLM Summaries: Experiments

-\paragraph{Methods.} All pipeline steps (claim decomposition, stance extraction, summarization) use \nolinkurl{gemini-2.5-flash-lite}.\footnote{We chose the lightweight model to prioritize the low latency and efficiency required for search applications, though the mechanism itself is model-agnostic.
+\paragraph{Methods.} All pipeline steps (claim decomposition, stance extraction, summarization) use gemini-2.5-flash-lite.\footnote{We chose the lightweight model to prioritize the low latency and efficiency required for search applications, though the mechanism itself is model-agnostic.
 This also reflects a realistic asymmetry where attackers can expend more effort than a real-time defense.
-Appendix~\ref{app:ablations} provides ablations with other model combinations.} We compare our method, TTS, against three single-pass baselines: Initial Summary (a standard LLM summary of all sources), Majority Prompt (a LLM summary prompted to include only majority claims), and Majority Claims, where an initial LLM summary is decomposed into atomic claims and only claims with majority support are used for another round of re-summary.
+Appendix~\ref{app:ablations} provides ablations with other model combinations.} We compare our method, TTS (using the computational efficiency-optimized A/B group method descired in Sec. \ref{subsec:computationalcomp}), against three single-pass baselines: Initial Summary (a standard LLM summary of all sources), Majority Prompt (a LLM summary prompted to include only majority claims), and Majority Claims, where an initial LLM summary is decomposed into atomic claims and only claims with majority support are used for another round of re-summary.
 Unless otherwise specified, we use a fixed global inclusion threshold of $ t_{\mathrm{src},i}=0.06$.\footnote{In practice, $ t_{\mathrm{src},i}$ can be set \emph{adaptively} by query type and domain (e.g., sports, science, entertainment) to improve performance.
 In our experiments, we keep a fixed global threshold (0.06) to validate the framework; adaptive thresholding is expected to improve performance, but is orthogonal and left to future work.} Details and prompts are in Appendix \ref{app:experiment}.

-\paragraph{Metrics.} To measure overall correctness, we report Answer Accuracy, where an LLM judge compares the generated summary against the dataset's concise short answer.
+\paragraph{Metrics.} To measure overall correctness, we report Answer Accuracy, where an LLM judge compares the generated summary against the dataset’s concise short answer.
 For a more granular analysis, we report claim-level Precision and Recall, using the comprehensive long-form gold answer as the reference.
 We also include ROUGE/BLEU scores to assess fluency in Appendix \ref{app:experiment}.